 Once you have your planning permit, you can apply for your building permit (unless you are in an area that does this process all in one).

 You will usually need a drawing or blueprint (i.e cabin plan) of your log cabin at this stage so that the planning department can ensure that it complies with the relevant codes.

-If you are still unsure about any aspect of codes at this point I would say it is well worth consulting with an attorney who specialise in land to help you through the zoning and building permit process.
+If you are still unsure about any aspect of codes at this point I would say it is well worth consulting with an attorney who specializes in land to help you through the zoning and building permit process.

 Once you have been granted the permits required for your log cabin, you will most likely have to undergo building inspections.

 The frequency of these can differ depending on the scale of your build.
-Normally targets will be set before your build, and you should call to arrange an inspection when you meet the certain points.
+Normally targets will be set before your build, and you should call to arrange an inspection when you meet certain points.

 Your building inspector will be very clued up on the building codes, rules and regulations, so make the most of the time that they are on-site and ask questions.